brooklynDev/airborne/README.md

 end
 ```

-Additionally, you can specify a `base_url` and default `headers` to be used on every request (unless overriden in the actual request):
+Additionally, you can specify a `base_url` and default `headers` to be used on every request (unless overridden in the actual request):

 ```ruby
 Airborne.configure.do |config|